WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

     - How it works: by concatenating a copy of the original dataset with itself to add extra input dimension(s), we can use one model to solve multiple binary problems at the same time
       - ![2023-09-04-14-10-09](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/assets/12086923/827ab649-0039-41ff-8d61-55e02b6f1a8d)
     - Potential issue: lack of flexibility for high-dimensional data
-      - While it is an elegant solution to solve 2 binary subproblems at once by just increasing the number of dimension by 1 and drawing the decision boundary with 1 binary classifier, the approach might not be flexible enough for less separable data
+      - While it is an elegant solution to solve 2 binary subproblems at once by just increasing the number of dimensions by 1 and drawing the decision boundary with 1 binary classifier, the approach might not be flexible enough for less separable data

 ### 4A) + 4B) = OneVsFollowers + Frank and Hall

 - 3 options from 4A) x 2 options from 4B) gave us 6 options to compare against the baseline (multi-class classification)
-- We evaluated these combinations based on 10-fold cross validation multipartite AUC score
+- We evaluated these combinations based on 10-fold cross-validation multipartite AUC score
 - Final approach = OneVsFollowers decomposition + Frank and Hall's K-1 approach
-  - From 4A), we chose OneVsFollowers decomposition (i.e. decomposing ordinal problem into 2 binary problems: Low vs Medium, High and Medium vs High)
+  - From 4A), we chose OneVsFollowers decomposition (i.e. decomposing the ordinal problem into 2 binary problems: Low vs Medium, High and Medium vs High)
   - From 4B), we chose Frank and Hall's K-1 approach (i.e. multiple model approach)
 - Result suggests significant improvement over baseline (i.e. multi-class nominal classification)
   - <img src="../data/image/2023-08-23-22-20-25.png"  width="1000">

 ### Model building

-- Consider a list of binary classifiers to be used in Frank and Hall wrapper
+- Consider a list of binary classifiers to be used in the Frank and Hall wrapper
   - Logistic regression
   - Gaussian naive Bayes
   - Decision tree